Fortress Europe: Migration flashpoints in 2024

 Poland

-Polish lawmakers voted in July for a bill that makes it easier for security services to use firearms against migrants on the Belarus border, a move that enjoys public support but that critics say infringes human rights.
+In July, Polish lawmakers voted for a bill that makes it easier for security services to use firearms against migrants on the Belarus border, a move that enjoys public support but that critics say infringes human rights.

 Finland

-Amid wider tensions with Moscow, Finland has passed a new law to grant border guards the power to block asylum seekers crossing from Russia.
+Amid wider tensions with Moscow, Finland passed a new law to grant border guards the power to block asylum seekers crossing from Russia.

 Helsinki has said a recent rise in asylum seekers arriving via Russia was an orchestrated move by Moscow in retaliation for the Nordic country's decision to join NATO, a charge the Kremlin denies.